Capital Mechanized Infantry Division

-The Capital Mechanized Infantry Division (수도기계화보병사단, hanja: 首都機械化步兵師團), also known as Fierce Tiger Division (맹호부대, hanja: 猛虎部隊), is currently one of the six mechanized infantry divisions in the Republic of Korea Army.
+The Capital Mechanized Infantry Division, also known as Fierce Tiger Division, is currently one of the six mechanized infantry divisions in the Republic of Korea Army.
 It is part of the VII Maneuver Corps, tasked with covering approaches to Seoul from North Korea and counterattack operations.

 This division saw extensive combat both during the Korean War and the Vietnam War, where it was dispatched in September 1965, as a part of the Republic of Korea's contribution to the South Vietnamese war effort.
 The 1965 deployment became possible when in August of that year the Republic of Korea's National Assembly passed a bill authorizing the action.
 Recently, elements of this division were sent as Republic of Korea's contribution to the "coalition of the willing" in Iraq.

 History

 Korean War

 The Division was formed on June 20, 1948, from the Capital Security Command.
 It was incorporated into I Corps after the first fall of Seoul, soon becoming part the defensive line formed in an attempt to slow the North Korean advance to Daejeon.
 It later participated in the Battle of Pusan Perimeter.

 On September 16, 1950, elements of the Capital Division fought their way through the streets of Angang-ni.
 The next day, advancing from the west in the II Corps sector, a battalion of the 7th Division linked up with elements of the Division, closing a two-week-old gap between the ROK I and II Corps.
 The Korean People's Army (KPA)'s 12th Division waged a series of stubborn delaying actions against the Division in the vicinity of Kigye as the KPA retreated northward into the mountains.
 Kigye fell back under South Korean control on September 22, 1950.

 On September 29, a message dropped from a light plane by an officer with the Military Advisory Group to the Republic of Korea, was delivered to the U.S. adviser to the ROK 3rd Division, Lt.
 Col. Rollins S. Emmerich.
 According to the message, the ROK 3rd Division was to cross the 38th Parallel and proceed to Wonsan as soon as possible.
 The next day the division crossed the parallel and advanced up the east coast.
 The division followed.
 After establishing command posts at Yangyang, 8 mi north of the parallel, on October 2, both divisions proceeded to Wonsan and captured the town on the tenth, well before the X Corps had landed.

 On October 17, 1950, the Division captured Hamhung and its port, Hungnam.

 On October 28, 1950, in far northeast Korea, a "flying column" from the Division captured Songjin, 105 mi northeast of Hungnam.
 Meanwhile, the Division's 1st Regiment approached Pungsan, a town inland approximately halfway between the coast and Korea-China border on Iwon-Cinch'ong-ni-Hyesanjin road.